DataDog/hiring-engineers/walkthrough.md

 sudo -u postgres psql
 ```

+Your shell prompt should now look like this: `postgres=#`

-Within the psql prompt run this command.
+Within the postgres prompt run this command.
 You'll need to copy and paste this into the terminal.
 Be sure you hit `ENTER` after the second command.
 ```sql
 create user datadog with password 'datadog123';
 grant pg_monitor to datadog;
 ```

-Exit the psql (postgres) prompt:
+Exit the postgres prompt and go back to your root shell:
 ```bash
 exit
 ```